1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ### Pressure Advance
 By using Klipper you can take advantage of using a feature called "Pressure Advance".
 Basically this function looks ahead while printing and adjusts the pressure of the filament, so that the typical over- and underextrusion at the beginning and end of a layer you often experience will be avoided.

-This feature can't be activated with the current stock firmware and the TMC2208 stepper drivers, so this is actually a huge plus for Klipper.
+This feature (called "Linear Advance" at Marlin firmware) can't be successfully used with the current stock firmware and the TMC2208 stepper drivers, so this is actually a huge plus for Klipper.

 Please refer to the official Klipper documentation of [Pressure Advance](https://www.klipper3d.org/Pressure_Advance.html) about how to calibrate and use it.

 ### Resonance Compensation: Input Shaping
 By using Klipper you can take advantage of using Resonance Compensation and a feature called "Input Shaping".
-This function compensates certain resonances (after provoking them while measuring the x and y axis), which avoids the artefacts of the printed model called 'ringing' and 'ghosting'.
+This function compensates certain resonances (after provoking them while measuring the x and y axis), which avoids artefacts of the printed model called 'ringing' and 'ghosting'.
 This is especially useful when printing at higher speeds.
-You can either calibrate it manually or by using additional hardware like ADXL345 acceleration sensors (recommended).
+You can calibrate it manually or by using additional hardware like ADXL345 acceleration sensors (recommended).

 Please refer to the official Klipper documentation of [Resonance Compensation](https://www.klipper3d.org/Resonance_Compensation.html#resonance-compensation) about how to calibrate and use it.

 ## Stock Control Unit